Directed Polymers and Interfaces in Disordered Media: Field Theory for Interfaces in Random Media

+We can introduce a normalized generating functional with the normalization factor $(det\,'\, D)^{-1/2}$ where the prime sign means that the contribution of the zero mode must be omitted.
 The wandering exponent describes the growth of the transverse fluctuations of the manifold as function of the distances.
-As an application of the distributional zeta-function method, let us calculate the wandering exponent for $d=3$ in the limit of high temperature.
-We have
+In the limit $\omega\rightarrow 0$, we obtain from Equation (\ref{aa18}) the wandering exponent given by $\xi=\frac{4-d}{2}$ as was discussed by Parisi and M\'ezard in Ref. \cite{mezard-parisi2}, discussing the replica symmetric solution.